akvorado/akvorado/docs/design.md

 library][].
 It provides a registry which automatically append metric names with the module name.

+It also exposes a simple way to report healthchecks from various components.
+While it could be used to kill the application proactively, currently, it is only exposed through HTTP.

 The general idea is to give a good visibility to an operator.
 Everything that moves should get a counter, errors should either be fatal, or rate-limited and accounted into a metric.